mitcho/mitcho.com/_posts/2010-04-14-develop-with-jetpack-sdk-0-2.md

 };
 {% endhighlight %}

-Run <code>cfx run -a firefox</code> and confirm that a confirmation dialog is displayed.
+Run `cfx run -a firefox` and confirm that a confirmation dialog is displayed.
 Pressing &#8220;yes&#8221; and &#8220;no&#8221; should give you the appropriate alert dialogs as well.

 ### Implementing a network status observer

 Now let&#8217;s use this hello-world package as a foundation for a more practical add-on.
-Using the <code>&lt;a href="https://jetpack.mozillalabs.com/sdk/0.2/docs/#module/jetpack-core/observer-service"&gt;observer-service&lt;/a&gt;</code> module included with the Jetpack SDK, we can monitor Firefox&#8217;s online/offline network status changes.
+Using the `&lt;a href="https://jetpack.mozillalabs.com/sdk/0.2/docs/#module/jetpack-core/observer-service"&gt;observer-service&lt;/a&gt;` module included with the Jetpack SDK, we can monitor Firefox&#8217;s online/offline network status changes.

-Firefox internally broadcasts various application events to observers via the <code>&lt;a href="https://developer.mozilla.org/ja/NsIObserverService"&gt;nsIObserverService&lt;/a&gt;</code> XPCOM component.
-When Firefox goes offline, a <code>network:offline-status-changed</code> notification is broadcast.
-To subscribe this notification and act on it, we use the <code>observer-service</code> library&#8217;s <code>add</code> method. <code>add</code>&#8217;s first argument is the name of the notification we want to subscribe to and the second argument is a callback function.
-The callback function is given two arguments, of which the second is a string equal to either &#8220;online&#8221; or &#8220;offline.&#8221; In our add-on, we&#8217;ll check this value and display an appropriate alert using <code>simple-dialog</code>.
+Firefox internally broadcasts various application events to observers via the `&lt;a href="https://developer.mozilla.org/ja/NsIObserverService"&gt;nsIObserverService&lt;/a&gt;` XPCOM component.
+When Firefox goes offline, a `network:offline-status-changed` notification is broadcast.
+To subscribe this notification and act on it, we use the `observer-service` library&#8217;s `add` method. `add`&#8217;s first argument is the name of the notification we want to subscribe to and the second argument is a callback function.
+The callback function is given two arguments, of which the second is a string equal to either &#8220;online&#8221; or &#8220;offline.&#8221; In our add-on, we&#8217;ll check this value and display an appropriate alert using `simple-dialog`.

 {% highlight javascript %}
 var simpleDialog = require("simple-dialog");